 Other sections address parent-child relationships established through various legal and genetic means.
-Far from requiring that there be only one father -- under these provisions a child could simultaneously have a parent-child relationship for intestate succession purposes with genetic parents and adoptive parents.
+Under these provisions a child could simultaneously have a parent-child relationship for intestate succession purposes with genetic parents and adoptive parents.
 See Minn.

 Stat.
 524.2-118-119.
 In cases of assisted reproduction, the Probate Code specifies when it will rely upon birth records to establish presumptive paternity and when it will rely upon the father's behavior.
 See Minn.
 Stat.
 524.2-120.

 The Minnesota legislature expressly directs that equitable principles should govern the application of the Probate Code - not formalistic legal rules.
-To guide courts in interpreting the Code, the Minnesota legislature sets forth the purpose of the Probate Code and the applicable rules of construction in Minn.
+To guide courts in interpreting the Code, the Minnesota legislature set forth the purpose of the Probate Code and the applicable rules of construction in Minn.
 Stat.
 524.1-102.
 That section states, that the Probate Code "[s]hall be liberally construed and applied to promote the underlying purposes and policies."
 The underlying purposes and policies of the Probate Code are identified as: